 You guys know that I’ve been growing a rather extensive garden this year and guess what?
 It’s time for harvesting!!
 I’ve already made several batches of bread & butter pickles, frozen apple pies, made applesauce, canned homemade salsa, and I’ve got quite the list to go!
 I also made an amazingly simple batch of bruschetta and I still want to try ketchup so we’ll see how that goes!
 But I wanted to share with you how I made spaghetti sauce because it was so simple!
 I know, spaghetti sauce is so cheap to buy at the store but making it homemade is incredibly more flavorful and you can can it for later too!
+As you can imagine you’ll need PLENTY of tomatoes and PLENTY of mason jars for this recipe!

 When you’re done just peel the skin right off!